-Healthcare Associated Infections (HAIs) continue to be a challenge to the healthcare industry.
-The research is clear, environmental surface contamination can play a vital role in the transmission of pathogens that can cause those visiting the hospital for one thing to contract and ultimately die from something else.
+Porous wood furniture and compromised metal chairs continue to be a challenge to the healthcare industry.
+The research is clear, solid surface furnishings within a healthcare environment is easier to clean and can withstand the harsh cleaning protocols required to keep hospitals clean and germ free.
 With that said, hospitals are on the hunt for the best surfaces to use in healthcare settings.

 How good is a wood surface?